dpc-sdp/WoVG-GMP-360/GTM360/README.md

 If your agency or department doesn’t have a GTM account, follow [these instructions from Google](https://support.google.com/tagmanager/answer/6103696?hl=en).

 #### GTM Naming Convention
-These are the WoVG naming convention for Google Tag Manager containers.
+This is the WoVG naming convention for Google Tag Manager containers.

 Use your primary domain name, don’t include the www from the hostname.